react-native-community/discussions-and-proposals/proposals/0000-textinput-onpaste.md

 ## Drawbacks

--   Implementation cost: If the clipboard contains an image, the whole image is read in memory and encoded to base64
+-   iOS: Pasted image is copied into a temporarily file

 ## Alternatives